-- Students and parents should refer to the updated Curriculum Handbook on MyPriory (available early March). - 2.
+- Students are provided with a list of possible course options for the upcoming year.
+Students and parents should refer to the updated Curriculum Handbook on MyPriory. - 2.
 Students should discuss possible course selections with parents and advisor before the online course selection process opens. - 3.
-Online course selection will open March 8 and remain open for two weeks. - 4.
+Students complete the online course selection.
 Priority for course registration will be based on the date selection forms are received and on departmental approval.
+A course request does not guarantee enrollment into the selected class.